I'm 62, and I Don't "Work Out" Anymore

 People call this skinny-fat.
 And I went from fat to skinny-fat with crippling back pain and an obsession with long cardio sessions because I thought it was the secret to getting fit!
 It wasn't!

-Today at 62, I'm stronger than I was at 40.
+Today at 62, I'm stronger than I was in my 30s and 40s.
 I won't bore you with all the in-between stuff, but my new secret is this: I don't "work out" anymore.

 What the heck do I mean by not working out anymore?